modified by Anne Green from The Convenient Vegetarian

 Of course, there are many alternatives to this.
 Several meat substitutes will work: TVP, tofu or tempeh (crumbled or cubed), other brands of faux ground meat, or other styles of faux meat – even crumbled veggie burgers will do.
 You can skip the V8 juice and just use water.
 Use another brand of seasoning mix, or try salsa or your own combination of spices (cumin, chili powder, garlic, etc.) instead.

-From a base of fried Gimme Lean (or other faux meat), you can do just about anything: add a can of drained black beans and/or corn; stir in a can of diced tomatoes, with or without spicy jalapeños or green chilies.
 Short on time?
-Lightlife Smart Ground Mexican-style crumbles and Yves Meatless Taco Stuffers come already seasoned, and Lightlife Smart Tex Mex comes complete with beans and southwestern sauce.
+Chorizo-style ground Tofurky, Lightlife Smart Ground Mexican-style crumbles, and Yves Meatless Taco Stuffers come already spiced.
+From a base of fried and seasoned Gimme Lean or other faux meat, you can do just about anything: add a can of drained black beans and/or corn; stir in a can of diced tomatoes, with or without spicy jalapeños or green chilies.

 Taco meat or chili can be served in just about any fashion: in flour or corn tortillas or taco shells, over baked potatoes or rice, with chips or hot bread, etc. Shredded vegan cheese and tofu-based sour cream are good complements.
 You can also eat chili Cincinnati style – that is, over spaghetti with chopped raw onions and oyster crackers.